 For frozen custard: Adele's Frozen Custard

 What's frozen custard?
-According to the folks at Adele's Frozen Custard, their namesake treat includes the addition of egg yolk to the standard ice cream base of cream, milk and sugar.
-Additionally, "when ice cream is made, air is whipped INTO it.
-When custard is made, air is whipped OUT of it, which gives frozen custard the smooth, velvety rich texture."
-Adele's offers two rotating flavors of custard each day (there's a handy schedule online); vanilla and chocolate custard are always available.
+It includes eggs for a denser consistency and extra-smooth texture.
+Adele's Frozen Custard offers two rotating flavors of custard each day (there's a handy schedule online); vanilla and chocolate custard are always available.
 Custard can be ordered in a dish, cone, or as a concrete, a delightfully dense blend of custard and your choice of toppings.
 Note that Adele's is open seasonally, making it a true summertime treat.

-Recommended flavors: Cookie dough--vanilla custard blended with cookie dough pieces and truffle chocolate--tastes even better than the real deal.
-If the flavors of the day don't pique your interest, you can never go wrong with the richly flavored chocolate or vanilla.
+Recommended flavors: The cookie dough flavor—vanilla custard blended with cookie dough pieces and truffle chocolate—tastes even better than the real deal.
+If the flavors of the day don't pique your interest, you can't go wrong with the richly flavored chocolate or vanilla.